-A brilliant introduction to this most historic of spirits, NV Absinthe Verte has a dazzling lime color and complex flavors, ranging from herbal aniseed to vanilla, cocoa and lemon zest.
+A brilliant introduction to this most historic of spirits, NV Absinthe Verte has a dazzling lime color and complex flavours, ranging from herbal aniseed to vanilla, cocoa and lemon zest.
 Intense and generous to taste, it is smooth, well-balanced and creamy with a superb finish that fuses sweetness with notes of fennel and mint.

 La Fée Absinthe Parisienne Herbs & Spices

 La Fee Absinthe Parisienne is distilled with 9 herbs and spices, all of which have their roots in traditional absinthe production.

 Grand Wormwood Artemisia absinthium

 The plant from which absinthe takes its name.
 For millennia Artemisia absinthium has been used in a variety of medicinal and therapeutic applications by the ancient Romans, Chinese & Greeks: Most commonly seeped in wine or brewed as tea; as a tonic; antiseptic; to relieve gastric pain; rheumatoid pain and to suppress muscle spasms.
 Tests have shown extracts of the plant to be a strong antimicrobial.
 All biblical references to wormwood imply bitterness.

 Acting as a bridge between the rich anise flavours and the earthy, bitter wormwood character, fennel is key to the balancing of the holy trinity (Grand wormwood, Anise & Fennel).
 It is naturally sweet and brings a delightful weight to the finished distillate.

 different spirits and liqueurs, including Arak (Middle-east), Ouzo (Greece), Sambuca (Italy) and Raki (Turkey).